aakashthakare/blog/blogposts/java9to19/java9to19.md

     case TIGER,  LION -> "Carnivore";
 };
 ```

-- No need to typecast for `instanceof`
+No need to typecast for `instanceof`,
 ```
 if(object instanceof String) {
     System.out.println(((String)object).toUpperCase());